sphade/slack-clone/README.md

 - users can chat in channels
 - users can change user name and profile pictures
 - users can switch between channels
-- automati scroll to bottom on messeage send fi live
+- automatic scroll to bottom on messeage send

 ## STACK
 - react
 - redux